dbc2201/SectionIInheritance/src/inheritance/README.md

 - we can change the type of parameters of the method.
 - Changing the behaviour of a method based on the inputs to the method.

+2. Method Overriding:
+- The signature of the method should be exactly same, no exceptions!